 The UE sends a REGISTRATION COMPLETE message, the NG-SS sends RRCRelease message.

-The UE is switched off or the UE's radio interface is switched off to perform performs DEREGISTRATION procedure.
+The UE is switched off or the UE's radio interface is switched off to perform the DEREGISTRATION procedure.

-The ME is switched on.
+The UE is switched on.

 The UE sends REGISTRATION REQUEST message, indicates the 5GS mobile identity information element type "5G-GUTI"